 Plan for Change

-How will you approach and embrace that change?
-It may require updating old content or even getting rid of your org’s previous work to fit with what needs to happen NOW.
-From a technological perspective, data analysis tools are extremely helpful in achieving that.
-Cutting edge tools are now using AI to read and collect your data for you, leaving you with a simple to understand the outcome.
-Companies like Anodot and Databricks – the creators of Adobe Spark – are the first wave of what will eventually become the industry standard.
+Cutting edge tools are now using AI to read and collect your data for you, leaving you with a simple way to understand the outcome.
+Companies like Anodot and Databricks, the creators of Adobe Spark, are the first wave of what will eventually become the industry standard.